 Where to go:

 If you’re wild about wildflowers, spring is the best time to hit the trail in Scottsdale.
-Blossoms begin springing up in mid-February, and typically peak in March and April.
+Blossoms begin springing up in mid-February, and typically peak in March and April (you can check the current status of wildflower blooms here.)
 But the stage for these delicate desert dwellers is actually set months before.
 Mild winter temperatures and plentiful rain showers provide the ideal conditions for a showy spring bloom that carpets the desert floor in a rainbow of colors.

 Although wildflower season varies in intensity and duration each year, keep your eyes peeled and you’re bound to catch sight of blossoms along roadways, hiking trails and desert washes.
 Here are a few great places to start your wildflower explorations: